Abdulrahman0044/Program-data-extraction/README.md

 # Program-data-extraction
-Extraction of a feature from KANSIS23 applicants
+Extraction of a feature from event applicants